openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 When an RP is sending a Request Object as defined in Section 6.1 of [@!OpenID.Core] or [@!RFC9101], the `aud` Claim value depends on whether the recipient of the request can be identified by the RP or not:

-- the `aud` claim MUST equal to the `issuer` Claim value, when Dynamic Discovery is performed.
+- the `aud` Claim MUST equal to the `issuer` Claim value, when Dynamic Discovery is performed.
-- the `aud` claim MUST be "https://self-issued.me", when Static Discovery Metadata is used.
+- the `aud` Claim MUST be "https://self-issued.me/v2", when Static Discovery Metadata is used.

+Note: "https://self-issued.me/v2" is a symbolic string and can be used as an `aud` Claim value even when OpenID4VP specification is used standalone, without SIOPv2.

 # Response {#vp_token_response}